Vincent Crisanti

-Vincent Crisanti (/krɪˈsænti/ kriss-AN-tee, /it/; born 1953) is a Canadian politician who was elected to represent Ward 1 Etobicoke North on Toronto City Council following the 2022 municipal election.
+Vincent Crisanti (born 1953) is a Canadian politician who was elected to represent Ward 1 Etobicoke North on Toronto City Council following the 2022 municipal election.
 He previously represented a former ward by the same name from 2010 to 2018.

 Political career

 Early runs and 2010 election

 Crisanti ran unsuccessfully in the 1997 municipal election for councillor in Ward 5, Rexdale Thistletown.
 Crisanti ran again in both the 2000 municipal election and the 2003 municipal election for councillor for Ward 1 Etobicoke North losing both times to Suzan Hall; the first time by only 97 votes.

 Crisanti successfully ran a fourth time for councillor for Ward 1 in the 2010 municipal election defeating Hall by 509 votes.

 Toronto Transit Commission board

-On December 8, 2010 he was appointed to the Toronto Transit Commission (TTC) board by the city council.
+On December 8, 2010, he was appointed to the Toronto Transit Commission (TTC) board by the city council.

 In March 2012, Crisanti was one of five councillors removed from the TTC board.
 He had been one of five councillors on the board who had voted to terminate the services of the TTC General Manager Gary Webster.

 Andy Byford was hired as Webster's replacement.
-As a result of the decision to terminate Webster, the five councillors who supported Webster's termination and his replacement by Byford, including Crisanti, were removed from the TTC board by the city council on March 5, 2012 before the end of their appointed term as a result of a motion by the Chair of the TTC Board, Councillor Karen Stintz.
+As a result of the decision to terminate Webster, the five councillors who supported Webster's termination and his replacement by Byford, including Crisanti, were removed from the TTC board by the city council on March 5, 2012, before the end of their appointed term as a result of a motion by the Chair of the TTC Board, Councillor Karen Stintz.

 Crisanti was re-elected as councillor for Ward 1 in the 2014 municipal election, and he was re-appointed to the TTC board after the election of Mayor John Tory.
 Under Byford's leadership the TTC subsequently won the 2017 American Public Transportation Association's (APTA) award for Transit System of the Year.